qkzk/fm/development.md

     - [ ] allow non tui like wttr, diff, bat, tail -n etc.
     - [ ] more options like "use flagged files" for diff

 - [ ] build option to force reset of config file, warn the user at first start
 - [ ] optionable "plugin" started from config file.
 Would require every option to be `Option<Plugin>` and may cause problems with the borrow checker.
 - [ ] edit folder like a buffer [oil like](https://github.com/stevearc/oil.nvim)
 - [ ] allow pipe in execution
 - [ ] refactor cryptdevice and iso_file

   - [ ] mode to handle those mounts.
 ATM it's all over the place...
   - [ ] allow mounting some other devices
   - [ ] list non mounted devices, list all mount points
   - [ ] act on them

+- [ ] more shortcuts like `nnn` : `\` root, @: start

 - [ ] sub window / menu for completion / selection.